-Prior to this offering, as a part of the FMC Technologies, Inc. Incentive Compensation and Stock Plan, we intend to adopt a compensation plan for nonemployee directors that will replicate in all material respects the FMC Corporation Compensation Plan for Non-Employee Directors.
+Effective as of May 1, 2001, as a part of the FMC Technologies, Inc. Incentive Compensation and Stock Plan, we adopted a compensation plan for non-employee directors that replicates in all material respects the FMC Corporation Compensation Plan for Non-Employee Directors.

 Retainer and Other Fees.
 Under this plan, each director who is not also an officer of our company or FMC Corporation will be paid as of the time of this offering \$40,000 as an annual retainer.
-At least \$25,000 of this annual retainer fee will be deferred and invested in a stock account that will be credited with units representing our common stock at a price equal to the offering price per share in this offering with an initial value equal to the deferred amount.
+At least \$25,000 of this annual retainer fee will be paid in deferred units representing our common stock at a price equal to the offering price per share in this offering with an initial value equal to the deferred amount.
 The remainder will be paid in quarterly installments in cash or, at the election of the non-employee director, may be deferred and invested in a stock account that will be credited with units representing our common stock at the fair market value of our common stock on the date of that election with an initial value equal to the deferred amount.
-Each non-employee director will also receive \$1,000 for each Board of Directors' meeting and Board of Directors' committee meeting that he or she attends, and will be reimbursed for reasonable incidental expenses incurred in connection with those meetings.
+Each non-employee director will also receive \$1,000 for each Board of Directors' meeting and Board of Directors' committee meeting attended, and will be reimbursed for reasonable incidental expenses.
 Each non-officer director who chairs a committee will be paid an additional \$4,000 per year.

 Options.
-Under the compensation plan for non-employee directors, we will grant at the time of this offering an option to purchase a number of shares of our common stock designed to have an approximate present value of \$24,000 with an exercise price equal to the offering price per share in this offering.
-The options will have a 10-year life and will become exercisable approximately one year after the date of grant.
+Under the compensation plan for non-employee directors, we will grant to each non-employee director at the time of this offering an option to purchase a number of shares of our common stock designed to have an approximate present value of \$24,000\$ with an exercise price equal to the offering price per share in this offering.
+The options will have a ten-year life and will become exercisable approximately one year after the date of grant.